gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 ## Transparent objects
 When reading this remember, you can render solid objects in any order.
 The Z-Buffer will make sure that objects get rendered correctly.

 Game Objects only need to be sorted when they are rendered with transperancy!
+And even then, it's advised to render in two passes.
+First, render the solid objects, next render the transparent ones.

 ## The Game Object